hmscott4/AlertManagement/WikiSource/Assign Alerts.md

 # Assign Alerts

-The **Assign SCOM Alerts** rule executes a powershell script on a timed schedule (default is 5 minutes) which assigns alerts to owners specified in the _assign.alert.config_ file.
+The **Assign SCOM Alerts** rule executes a powershell script on a timed schedule (default is 60 seconds) which assigns alerts to owners specified in the _assign.alert.config_ file.

 ## Config File